growthbook/growthbook/CONTRIBUTING.md

 ### Working on the stats engine

+Ensure you have run `yarn setup` first to install the poetry virtual environment before working in the stats engine.
+Otherwise, pre-commit hooks and the following commands will error.

 - `yarn workspace stats test` - Run pytest
-- `yarn workspace stats lint` - Run flake8, black, and mypy
+- `yarn workspace stats lint` - Run flake8, black, and pyright
 - `yarn workspace stats build` - Run the build process
+- `yarn workspace stats notebook <DIR>` - Run jupyter notebook with the gbstats environment.
+Replace `<DIR>` with the directory with your notebooks (it just gets passed as the option to `jupyter notebook --notebook-dir`).

-You can also just run `yarn *` where \* is test, lint, build if `cd` to the `packages/stats` directory first.
+You can also just run `yarn *` where \* is test, lint, build if you `cd` to the `packages/stats` directory first.

 ## Code Quality